 Wherever possible we use interventions that have a proven record or are based upon advice given by experts.

 Level 3 - High Needs

 As well as the ways identified above the effectiveness of the provision for children with High Needs funding or EHC Plan is monitored annually by the Local Authority.

-Evaluation of 2015 - 2016 (Provisional SEND data)
+2018/2019 (Provisional SEND data)